gomoob/docker-jenkins-jnlp-slave-php/README.md

 # What is jenkins-jnlp-slave-php ?

 [gomoob/jenkins-jnlp-slave-php](https://github.com/gomoob/docker-jenkins-jnlp-slave-php "gomoob/jenkins-jnlp-slave-php")
-is a Docker Jenkins slave image using JNLP to establish connection and providing PHP build tools
+is a Docker Jenkins slave image using JNLP to establish connection and providing PHP build tools.

 The container is based on the official Jenkins [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave "jenkinsci/jnlp-slave")
 Docker slave container and adds several additional tools to build PHP projects.